ibm-s390-linux/s390-tools/rust/pvattest/README.md

 ### Synopsis
 `pvattest perform [OPTIONS] [IN] [OUT]`
 ### Description
-Send the attestation request to the Ultravisor.
+Send the attestation request to the Ultravisor (s390x only.)
 Run a measurement of this system through ’/dev/uv’.
 This device must be accessible and the attestation Ultravisor facility must be present.
 The input must be an attestation request created with ’pvattest create’.
 Output will contain the original request and the response from the Ultravisor.
+Only available on s390x.
 ### Arguments

 `<IN>`